darwinsww/K-means_Clustering/README.md

 The k-means clustering algorithm, fast and relatively simple to implement, is one of the oldest algorithms in machine learning.
 It is still surprisingly useful and widely used in practice.
 One particularly interesting application is its use for feature extraction from images.
 The extracted features enable transformation of images into a representation that is suitable for standard classification algorithms, yielding a fast and simple method for image classification.

 The basic method for extracting features from images using k-means is simple: Split the training images into equal-size "patches", represent each patch as a vector of numbers (consisting, for example, of RBG values), and cluster the vectors using k-means.
-The nal cluster centres, which can be viewed as representatives of the collection of image patches, are the extracted features.
+The final cluster centres, which can be viewed as representatives of the collection of image patches, are the extracted features.

 Once features (i.e., cluster centres) have been extracted, we can use each of them to process an image by using it in a filter that is run across the image: We calculate the cross-correlation between the feature and corresponding subregions of the image as we slide the filter across the image, and push the output of the cross-correlation operation, a single number for each subregion, through a nonlinear ("activation") function.
 The output of the filter - a "feature map" - will be a new "image" showing how well the feature aligns with each subregion of the input image.
 Note that there will be one feature map (corresponding to a "channel") for each cluster centre.
 The set of filters is called a "filter bank".